compsy/u-can-act/README.md

   API_SECRET: <the secret password that can be used to access the api>

   IP_HASH_SALT: <for certain users we store the hashed ip address.
 The hash is generated with this salt>

+  INFO_SITE_URL: <site for more information about the u-can-act project, typically https://u-can-act.nl>
 ```

 ### Development settings